DHTMLX/docs-diagram/docs/api/selection/remove_method.md

 ### Description

-@short: Removes an item from the selection list by id or all the items when called without arguments
+@short: Removes the specified item or all the items from the selection list

 ### Usage